xtanyx/ruby_course_ratebeer/README.md

 Then use ```git checkout {hash}```, where ```{hash}``` is the **hash** of the commit, to change the application contents to a particular commit.

-### Note: You'll have to rollback the migrations accordingly!
+### Note: You'll have to rollback the migrations accordingly!!

 ## Week_number ## Commit_label
 - ```week-1``` ## ```submit week-1```